-Of 509 large-cap stocks and exchange-traded funds in my analytical universe, one -- D -- broke beyond its 20-day price channels, one to the upside and eight to the downside.
+Of 490 large-cap stocks and exchange-traded funds in my analytical universe, nine broke beyond their 20-day price channels, one to the upside and eight to the downside.
 None survived initial screening.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.

 I screen the symbols for historical odds of a profitable signal in the direction of the breakout for the past 12 months.

 For symbols whose odds of success are in the top or bottom thirds, suggesting a directional or non-directional trade, respectively, I next screen for 1) suitability of the options grid, including open interest of three figures or greater on the strike prices I would need to use to build a position and [prior item 2 deleted and moved to next graf below.]
 2) the absence of an earnings announcement within the lifespan of the like options series I would trade.

 I defer until the day of a possible trade a final screen for implied volatility in the 60th percentile or greater of its most recent range.

 -- Tim Bovee, Portland, Oregon, May 3, 2016

 Tradecraft: Playing the odds to build winning stock market trades from options, a description of how I trade, can be read here.

 I can be reached via comments on Private Trader posts or by email at email@example.com.

 - On Twitter: Follow Tim Bovee: https://twitter.com/TimBovee